vuestorefront/vue-storefront/docs/guide/README.md

 - no limitations in theming and customization
 - being Open Source with MIT license
 - a lot of focus on developer experience
-- out of the box Server-Side Rendering (for SEO)
+- out-of-the-box Server-Side Rendering (for SEO)
 - offline mode

-## How it connects with backend platforms?
+## How does it connects with backend platforms?

 Vue Storefront manages to be platform agnostic thanks to the [vue-storefront-api](https://github.com/DivanteLtd/vue-storefront-api) and dedicated API connectors for eCommerce backend platforms.
 The data format in vue-storefront-api is always the same for any platform which means no matter which eCommerce backend you'll use your frontend remains without changes.